royemosby/RecipeSwap/README.md

 Bottom line: I will be a kind human.
 Please be the same in return.

 Please submit a contribution idea through an issue ticket before working on a pull request.
 Don't submit a pull request unless it has been discussed through an issue ticket.
-I happily respond to all contructive inquiries.
+I happily respond to all constructive inquiries.

 As this project evolves, I will update this readme and how contributions are accepted.